impara/luma_video_pipeline/README.md

 ## Prerequisites

 - Python 3.10 or higher
-- Replicate API token (get one at https://replicate.com)
+- Replicate API token (only if using SDXL or Ray models) - get one at https://replicate.com
-- ElevenLabs API key (for TTS functionality)
+- ElevenLabs API key (for TTS functionality) - get one at https://elevenlabs.io
+- Google Gemini API key (only if using Gemini for images) - get one at https://ai.google.dev/

 ## Installation